October is Breast Cancer Awareness Month

-Hereditary breast cancer makes up from 5 percent to 10 percent of all breast cancer diagnoses.
+Hereditary breast cancer makes up 5 percent to 10 percent of all breast cancer diagnoses.
 Women who have certain gene mutations, such as mutations in the BRCA1 or BRCA2 genes, have an increased risk of developing breast cancer and ovarian cancer.

-Men can also develop breast cancer, making up slightly less than one percent of those diagnosed each year.
+Men can also develop breast cancer, making up slightly less than 1 percent of those diagnosed each year.
 Radiation exposure, high levels of estrogen, and a family history of breast cancer can increase a man’s risk of the disease.